USDA-SCINet/scinet-site/sn_collections/_guidesection/storage.md

-# Introduction

 This document provides detailed information about the storage options provided by SCINet and how to use them.
-For a simpler overview of suggested procedures for managing data on SCINet, please see [Managing Data on ARS HPC and Storage Infrastructure]({{ site.baseurl }}/guide/data_management_sop/).
+For a simpler overview of suggested procedures for managing data on SCINet, please see [Managing Data on ARS HPC and Storage Infrastructure]({{ site.baseurl }}/guide/data_management_sop/).<!--more-->

 There are multiple places to store data on the Ceres and Atlas clusters that all serve different purposes.